-What we do know now is that advances in technologies that allow us to remain socially connected, work remotely, travel safely and navigate unfamiliar countries have coincided with an obsession to devices that – paradoxically – divides human attention between face-to-face social interactions and screen time.
+What we do know now is that advances in technologies that allow us to remain socially connected, work remotely, travel safely, and navigate unfamiliar countries have coincided with an obsession with devices that – paradoxically – divide human attention between face-to-face social interactions and screen time.

 However, we believe the introduction of new technology is not the problem – far from it.
-For generations children grew up with new inventions that caused waves in society, like radios and televisions.
-What is quite different this time, however, is the fact that these new devices seriously minimise opportunities for critical social interactions – especially in children and teenagers, who are still in their formative years.
+For generations, children have grown up with new inventions that caused waves in society, like radios and televisions.
+What is quite different this time, however, is the fact that these new devices seriously minimize opportunities for critical social interactions – especially in children and teenagers, who are still in their formative years.

-It is our view that technological advances here should enhance, not replace our human interactions.
-If they don’t augment our communication endeavours both on and offline, then what’s really the point in it all?
+It is our view that technological advances should enhance, not replace our human interactions.
+If they don’t augment our communication endeavors both on and offline, then what’s really the point in it all?

 The former education minister of South Korea, Ju-Ho Lee, argues that the system which has helped propel South Korean students to the top of international testing charts combines such a duo.
 These have been described as ‘High Touch, High Tech’ classroom environments, where technology helps children remember and understand information – leaving the ability to transfer, analyze, evaluate, and create to the humans.

-It goes back to one of our previous blog posts, where we talk about ‘supplementation vs. sole strategy’ – where businesses should be using traditional forms of offline marketing in conjunction with new digital best-practice – not letting it be case of and/or.
+It goes back to one of our previous blog posts, where we talk about ‘supplementation vs. sole strategy’ – where businesses should be using traditional forms of offline marketing in conjunction with new digital best-practice – not letting it be a case of one or the other.